-3.1 Material likely to encourage or incite the commission of crime or to lead to disorder must not be included in television or radio services or BBC ODPS.
+3.1: Material likely to encourage or incite the commission of crime or to lead to disorder must not be included in television or radio services or BBC ODPS.

-Note:
+Note: Under Rule 3.1, "material" may include but is not limited to:

-Under Rule 3.1, "material" may include but is not limited to:
+• content which directly or indirectly amounts to a call to criminal action or disorder;

-- content which directly or indirectly amounts to a call to criminal action or disorder; - material promoting or encouraging engagement in terrorism or other forms of criminal activity or disorder; and/or - hate speech which is likely to encourage criminal activity or lead to disorder.
+- material promoting or encouraging engagement in terrorism or other forms of criminal activity or disorder; and/or - hate speech which is likely to encourage criminal activity or lead to disorder.

-Meaning of "terrorism":
+Meaning of "terrorism"

-Meaning of "terrorism": see the definition in section 1 of the Terrorism Act 2000, which is also summarised in Ofcom's guidance to this section of the Code.
+See the definition in section 1 of the Terrorism Act 2000, which is also summarised in Ofcom's guidance to this section of the Code.

-Meaning of "hate speech":
+Meaning of "hate speech"

-all forms of expression which spread, incite, promote or justify hatred based on intolerance on the grounds of disability, ethnicity, gender, gender reassignment, nationality, race, religion, or sexual orientation.
+All forms of expression which spread, incite, promote or justify hatred based on intolerance on the grounds of disability, ethnicity, social origin, gender, sex, gender reassignment, nationality, race, religion or belief, sexual orientation, colour, genetic features, language, political or any other opinion, membership of a national minority, property, birth or age.

-Meaning of "crime":
+Meaning of "crime"

-this may relate to any offence under law that is punishable by imprisonment or by a fine.
+This may relate to any offence under law that is punishable by imprisonment or by a fine.

-Meaning of "disorder":
+Meaning of "disorder"

-this includes but is not limited to the criminal offence of civil disorder.
+This includes but is not limited to the criminal offence of civil disorder.

-Meaning of "likely to encourage or to incite the commission of crime or to lead to disorder":
+Meaning of "likely to encourage or to incite the commission of crime or to lead to disorder"